 What are benefits of using a bong?

-A bong is convenient and easy to use.
+A water pipe is convenient and easy to use.
 Bongs require less preparation than a joint.
 The next question “How to use a bong?” demonstrates just how simple it is – only 5 quick steps!

 You will get a cooler and cleaner hit.
 Unlike the hit from a dry pipe, a bong will provide a cooler hit due to the water filtration process.
 Studies show that bongs are effective in filtering out carcinogens and other toxicants, making the smoke easier and safer to inhale.